sarangdev/coryos/README.md

 At the bottom, good old Linux is running.
 In the future, there are plans to develop own lower level.

 - Upper level:
-At the top level, we are met by Core, API, coryvm and mai tai.
+At the top level, we are met by Core, API, coryVM and maitUI.

   - Core
 It implements communication with the equipment and connects all the components of the system described earlier.